chongminggao/KuaiRand/README.md

 ## Data Descriptions

-The file structure of the three datasets are listed as follows:
+The file structure of the three datasets is listed as follows:

 ##### KuaiRand-27K (46GB)